 Ingredients

-• Pasta Shells: Cook a minute less than the package says for perfect firmness.
-If you don’t have shells on hand we’ve tested this with farfalle and penne pasta and they both worked great.
+• Pasta Shells: Cook 1 minute less than the package for perfect firmness.
+No shells?
+Farfalle and penne both work great.

-• Unsalted Butter: Makes the sauce rich and creamy.
-Use unsalted to keep the salt level just right.
+• Unsalted Butter: Use unsalted to keep the salt level just right.

-• Green Onions: Adds a mild onion taste and freshness.
-Save the dark green parts of the green onion for another dish or use as a garnish.
+• Green Onions: Save the green parts of the onion for another dish or use as a garnish.

 • Minced Garlic: Cook just until you smell it to avoid bitterness.